EVENT

 DESCRIPTION

+On Saturday (in person) we dive further into the themes through individual experiential work the symbols in the tales.
+Each task is followed by reflection and discussion.
 The safe container of a room together in the flesh will hopefully allow us to re-member ourselves, to bring forth our own power and potential that may have been rejected, neglected, cut off or simply forgotten.
-This is an in-depth exploration of dismemberment and re-memberment in the bloody chamber and its role in psychological healing and transformation.
+This is an in-depth exploration of dis-membering and re-membering in the bloody chamber and its role in psychological healing and transformation.

 SPEAKER BIOGRAPHY